kotinos/Instagram-Analytics-Dashboard/README.md

 # Instagram Analytics Dashboard

-A Windows desktop app scaffold built with Electron + Vite + React + TypeScript and SQLite (better-sqlite3).
-This Phase 1 foundation includes a secure Electron preload, IPC handlers with Joi validation, and database migrations so you can run the app locally and verify end-to-end IPC and DB operations.
+Windows desktop app built with Electron + Vite + React + TypeScript and SQLite (better-sqlite3).
+This foundation includes a secure preload, validated IPC, database migrations, a resilient scraping queue, and nightly DB backups.
+Use these instructions to run the app directly with `npx electron .` or via the dev server.

 ## Prerequisites